 Simply Southern Smokehouse

-New to the area, Simply Southern Smokehouse is quickly makes waves.
+A recent addition to the Myrtle Beach restaurant roster, Simply Southern Smokehouse is quickly making waves.
 This local favorite serves up fresh, low country style BBQ that keeps guests flocking in for both lunch and dinner.
 The inside features an open floor plan in a barn-style setting, further embracing the unintimidating country theme.
 Guests can help themselves to an array of buffet style favorites like fried chicken, chicken bog, and plenty of BBQ with several house sauces to choose from.
-Sides include southern staples like biscuits, smashed potatoes, fried okra, sweet potato casserole, and an array of veggies – to name a few.
+Sides include southern staples like biscuits, mashed potatoes, fried okra, sweet potato casserole, and an array of veggies – to name a few.
 The dinner service offers additional items like tender ribs and mac n’ cheese.
 And, with prices that max out at $10 / adult during dinner, you can enjoy a feast on a budget!
-Simply Southern is open Tuesday – Saturday from 11am – 9pm; call (843) 839-1913 for more information.
+Simply Southern is open Tuesday – Saturday from 11 am – 9 pm; call (843) 839-1913 for more information.

 Little Pigs BBQ

 If you are enjoying an afternoon on the south end of the strand, be sure to check out Prosser’s BBQ in Murrells Inlet.
-This little known BBQ joint has been locally owned and operated for over 50 years and when you have been in business for that long you must be doing something right!
+This little-known BBQ joint has been locally owned and operated for over 50 years and when you have been in business for that long you must be doing something right!
 The dining area has been expanded throughout the year to accommodate the weekend crowds that Prosser’s draws and this establishment is definitely a local favorite.
-The home style meats and sides are served buffet style and guests can help themselves to as much as they like.
+The home-style meats and sides are served buffet style and guests can help themselves to as much as they like.
 Offerings include pulled chicken and pork, ribs, and grilled chicken with several homemade sauces in addition to other southern staples like fried chicken, honey ham, and an array of sides.
 Be sure to save room for Prosser’s famous banana pudding!
-Prosser’s BBQ is open Sunday – Tuesday form 6:30am – 2:00pm and Wednesday – Saturday from 6:30am – 8:30pm; call (843) 357-6146 for more information.
+Prosser’s BBQ is open Sunday – Tuesday from 6:30 am – 2:00 pm and Wednesday – Saturday from 6:30 am – 8:30 pm; call (843) 357-6146 for more information.